Skip to content

 Terminal window

-Each release attaches prebuilt binaries for common Linux/macOS platforms — download the archive for your platform, extract it, and put the binaries on your PATH.
-The Rust tools carry an _rs suffix (e.g. bismark_rs, deduplicate_bismark_rs) so they sit alongside the Perl scripts on the same PATH without clashing.
+Each release attaches prebuilt binaries for common Linux/macOS platforms — download the archive for your platform, extract it, and put the contents on your PATH.
+The archive ships the single bismark binary plus the classic tool names as symlinks to it (deduplicate_bismark, bismark_methylation_extractor, …), so it is a drop-in for existing pipelines.

 A multi-arch image is published to the GitHub Container Registry, exposing the tools under their canonical names — so it is a drop-in for pipelines such as nf-core/methylseq: